dnoliver/e-greedy-5-armed-bandit/README.md

-# Programming Assignment

-## Instructions

-You can use any programming languages.
-You may work in a group of two.
-It’s due is October 30 at the beginning of the class.

-You have to submit a hardcopy of your program, the results with a detailed explanation including all the selected parameters

-## Problem
+# Problem Description

-Implement a 5 armed bandit problem with greedy and e-greedy action selection algorithms.
-Compare the results of e-greedy action selection method (e=0.4) with the greedy one.
-Which one works better over 100 time-steps in 200 runs?
-You can choose any distribution/values for your reward function and/or other parameters.

-Section 2.3 of our book is an example for one 10 armed testbed.
-One way to show the performance of e greedy method vs the greedy method is by producing one of the graphs in Figure 2.2.
-However you may explain/show or compare the performance of two approaches in different ways.

-The following algorithm is an example for e-greedy action selection in k armed bandit problem (section 2.4).
+This project implements a 5-armed bandit environment and compares two action-selection strategies:
+- Greedy
+- ε-Greedy (with ε = 0.4)

+The goal is to evaluate which method performs better over 100 time steps across 200 independent runs.
+You may define any reward distributions or parameters for the bandit arms.

+For background, refer to Section 2.3 of Sutton & Barto’s Reinforcement Learning (10-armed testbed example).
+A common way to visualize performance is by reproducing one of the plots from Figure 2.2, but any clear comparison—plots, tables, or qualitative explanation—is acceptable.

+Below is the ε-greedy action-selection algorithm for the k-armed bandit problem (Section 2.4), which serves as the basis for this implementation.

 ```latex
 # A simple bandit algorithm